puppetlabs/bolt/pre-docs/inventory_file.md

 The inventory file is a yaml file stored by default at `inventory.yaml` inside the `Boltdir`.
 At the top level it contains an array of nodes and groups.
-Each node can have a config, vars, and facts specific to that node.
-Each group can have an array of nodes, an array of child groups, and can set default config, facts, and vars for the entire group.
+Each node can have a config, facts, vars, and features specific to that node.
+Each group can have an array of nodes, an array of child groups, and can set default config, facts, vars, and features for the entire group.

 **Note:** config values set at the top level of inventory will only apply to targets included in that inventory file.
 Set config for unknown targets in the